GatherSpot/prd/template/9-design.md

 **Single exclusive write access**

-Documents: profiles/$uid, ID_LIST/following/$uid and event_ratings/**/attendees_ratings/$uid:  only allow the user corresponding to uid to write into that file.
+Documents: profiles/uid, ID_LIST/FOLLOWING/uid and event_ratings/***/attendees_ratings/uid only allow the user corresponding to uid to write into that file.

 **Share write access**

-Documents: /events/X should be in theory only be modified by the users with uid matching the field organizerID in document /events/X with the exception of the fields: finalAttendee and registeredUsers which allow any user to append themselves to the list.
+Documents: Events in /events/ should be in theory only be modified by the users with uid matching the field organizerID in the documents with the exception of the fields: finalAttendee and registeredUsers which allow any user to append themselves to the list.
 Hence one user may have all writing privileges over that document when the rest may only have specific append privileges on existing file.

 **Automated writes**

-Documents: /ID_LIST/FOLLOWERS/** , /organizer_ratings/** , /event_ratings/** are all made to maintain coherence with other writes that are initiated by an end point persona-user.
-A system automated sudo user could have an exclusive privilege to write the fields of these files to maintain coherence of the database
+Folders: /ID_LIST/, /organizer_ratings/ and /event_ratings/ are all made to maintain coherence with other writes that are initiated by an end point persona-user.
+A system automated sudo user could have an exclusive privilege to write the fields of these files to maintain coherence of the database.

 ## Infrastructure and Deployment